ThirVondukr/passlib/docs/lib/passlib.hash.rst

     **Many of the hash algorithms listed below are *NOT* secure.**

-    Passlib supports a wide array of hash algorithms, primarily to support dealing with legacy data and systems.
+    Passlib supports a wide array of hash algorithms, primarily to support legacy data and systems.

-    If you're looking to choose a hash algorithm for a new application, see the :doc:`Quickstart Guide </narr/quickstart>` instead of picking one from this list.
+    If you want to choose a secure algorithm for a new application, see the :doc:`Quickstart Guide </narr/quickstart>`.

 .. rst-class:: float-center